 But, the business only makes sense in a world where “real” wives are obsolete.
 Prior to industrialization, most men and women worked together on home farms.
 With industrialization, all but the wealthiest of families relied on (at least) two breadwinners.
 In the 1950s, the era to which this business implicitly harkens, Americans were bombarded with ideological propaganda praising stay-at-home wives and mothers (in part to pressure women out of jobs that “belonged” to men after the war).
 Since then, women have increasingly participated in wage labor.
 Today, the two parent, single-earner family is only a minority of families.

 So, in our “modern” world, even when there is a wife in the picture, there’s rarely a “wife.”
 But, as the founder explains, it’d sure be nice to have one:

 See, she was his wife, but not a wife.

 Of course, this is nothing new.
 Tasks performed by wives have been increasingly commodified (that is, turned into services for which people pay): for example, house cleaning, cooking, and child care.
 This business just makes the transition in reality explicit by referencing the ideology.
 The fact that the use of the term “wife” works in this way (i.e., brings to mind the 1950s stereotype) in the face of a reality that looks very different, just goes to show how powerful ideology can be.

-Originally posted in 2009; the business has grown from one location to four.Lisa Wade is a professor of sociology at Occidental College.
+Originally posted in 2009; the business has grown from one location to four.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.